 Because of its broad impact and given that few professionals possess knowledge or proper training about this topic, DCD is frequently missed, misunderstood, or misdiagnosed.

 - The abbreviation 'DCD' stands for Developmental Coordination Disorder.

 - DCD has been formally recognized by the American Psychiatric Association (APA) since 1987.

 - Although this neurodevelopmental condition is well-known and identified by international researchers who study the topic, DCD is currently under-identified by many doctors and other professionals.

-- For 30+ years the APA has reported a consistent prevalence rate for DCD (at about 6%).
+- For 35+ years the APA has reported a consistent prevalence rate for DCD (recently 7-8%).

 - Prior to formalizing a DCD diagnosis, the APA requires that four criteria must be met.

 - The APA reports that DCD can impact fine motor skills, gross motor skills, and/or motor planning; however, scientists and clinicians attest that DCD affects MUCH more than those reported motor skills.